copdips/copdips.github.io/docs/posts/2021/2021-06-12-python-unittest-cheet-sheet.md

 [https://github.com/pytest-dev/pytest-xdist](https://github.com/pytest-dev/pytest-xdist)

-Especially useful when your tests are unit tests for exmaple, which dont have dependencies from one  with each other, and don't share any changing data, which means your tests should be stateless.
+Especially useful when your tests are unit tests for example, which don't have dependencies from one  with each other, and don't share any changing data, which means your tests should be stateless.

 ```bash
 # run on 4 CPUs